SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

    .. code-block:: console

       $ nvidia-smi

-..
-	 **Comment: - what is the output?**

-..
-	 **Comment: - I suggest making the following example its own section, i.e., how to prepare the CUDA driver offline.
-If you do not have an internet connection, you can set up the local repository as shown in the following example:**
+.. note:: If you do not have access to internet, you can set up a local repository offline.

 You can prepare the CUDA driver offline from a server connected to the CUDA repo by running the following commands as a *root* user: